 Any ambitious business owner needs a good grasp of what working capital is and how to manage it.
 We’ve put together a brief guide to take you through the basics.
-Read on to find the answers to the following questions:

 WHAT IS WORKING CAPITAL?